[ Car Hacking — Guides & Tutorials ]

 FCA CAN Bus & Message Reference — 05.2026

-CAN-C vs CAN-IHS topology, TIPM/TIPMCGW gateway behavior, and decoded message IDs with byte-level evidence lifted from the scripts above — $1C0 RKE payloads, $122 ignition state, $350 RTC layout, the UDS service path used by 3rd_brakelight.sh ($2D3 / $620 / DID $D1B3), and the full JEEP live-data message map extracted from pyJeepCan.py.
-Includes candidate IDs for unverified next-additions (fuel level, throttle, TPMS, ambient temp, etc.) and caveats on model/year variance.
+CAN-C vs CAN-IHS topology, TIPM/TIPMCGW gateway behavior, and decoded message IDs with byte-level evidence lifted from the scripts above — $1C0 RKE payloads, $122 ignition state, $25D radio mute, $291 lights / turn signals, $328 EVIC text, $350 RTC layout, $2D3 NM wake and the UDS service path used by 3rd_brakelight.sh ($620 / DID $D1B3), plus the full JEEP live-data message map extracted from pyJeepCan.py.
+Worked Service 0x2F (write) and Service 0x22 (read) examples for direct module interaction.
+Includes candidate IDs for unverified next-additions (fuel level, throttle, TPMS, ambient temp, sway-bar / locker requests on JL Wrangler) and caveats on model/year variance.

 UDS Write Operations on FCA / Stellantis — 05.2026